from a handpicked tutor in LIVE 1-to-1 classes

 Corresponding Angle Axiom: When two lines are parallel the corresponding angles are congruent angles.

-The converse of Corresponding Angle Axiom: When the corresponding angles made by two lines are congruent, then those two lines are parallel.]
+The converse of the Corresponding Angle Axiom: When the corresponding angles made by two lines are congruent, then those two lines are parallel.]

 To Prove: ∠1 = ∠7